isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Red Leea.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="A Red Leea bush grown in true ground.
 Photo by Jacqueline Chua." src="/images/Plants/redleea%20(2)_jacquelinechua.jpg">
   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>